jyasskin/webpackage/draft-yasskin-http-origin-signed-responses.md

 Certificates with this extension MUST be revoked if an unauthorized entity is able to make even one unauthorized signature.

-Conforming CAs MUST NOT mark this extension as critical.

-Clients MUST NOT accept certificates with this extension in TLS connections (Section 4.4.2.2 of {{!I-D.ietf-tls-tls13}}).
+Conforming CAs MUST NOT mark this extension as critical, and the presence of this extension MUST NOT cause clients to reject a certificate in TLS connections (Section 4.4.2.2 of {{!I-D.ietf-tls-tls13}}).

 RFC EDITOR PLEASE DELETE THE REST OF THE PARAGRAPHS IN THIS SECTION